Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 AMOUNT DATE OPENED

-10. Does any member of the local governing body o r the City of
+10. Does any member of the local governing body or the City of

 Kalispell Community Development Department to which the accompanying